 To date, she has not lost her fascination for the country, the people and for Dragonfly.
 Melanie was proposed and elected as the new actuary at the general meeting in May 2015.

 Ruggero De Pellegrini, 1972, Taegerwilen

 In 1997 Rugy met Dragonfly initiator Sara Wallimann at work.
 Years later, in early 2011, they met again by chance in Zurich.
 After talking about the project, Ruggero decided to visit Cambodia for the first time in January 2012.
 This led to the next decision to resign from his current working place and to start a one-year trip through Asia in 2013.
 From Lake Constance via Vienna, Moscow and the Trans-Mongolian route through Russia to China, Tibet, Vietnam, Indonesia and Myanmar, the route always led back to Cambodia.

-Ruggero De Pellegrini has spent several months in Siem Reap and has learned the story of Dragonfly and Haven from first hand.
+Ruggero De Pellegrini has spent several months in Siem Reap and has been part of Dragonfly and HAVEN from the beginning.

 With his professional experience as a computer scientist, in banking and in the trusteeship, he supports Dragonfly as an IT officer and cashier.

 Ruggero De Pellegrini now works as a software developer and photographer.